 3. Mercury is the smallest planet in the Solar System.
 It is the closest planet to the Sun and has a diameter of approximately 3,032 miles/4,880 kilometers.

-4. Saturn is the planet with the highest number of known moons, 82.
-Jupiter has 79, Uranus has 27, and Neptune has 14 known moons.
+4. Jupiter is the planet with the highest number of known moons, 92.
+Saturn has 83, Uranus has 27, and Neptune has 14 known moons.

 5. Olympus Mons on Mars is the highest mountain in the Solar System.
 With an elevation of 21.9 kilometers (13.6 miles), it is about 2.5 times as high as Mount Everest.
 Mount Everest has an elevation of 8,848.86 m (5.5 miles).
 Olympus Mons is actually a shield volcano.